The Southwest High School PTSA Bylaws were adopted by the PTSA membership at the January 2015 PTSA executive board meeting.

 Submit the books for an annual audit at least two weeks before the annual meeting in June, at which new officers assume duties or upon change of the treasurer officer, to an auditor or an auditing committee of not fewer than three members, who, satisfied that the treasurer’s annual report is correct, shall sign a statement of that fact at the end of the report;

-Make a full financial report of the past year and propose an annual budget for the following year for consideration by the executive committee at the meeting at which new officers officially assume their duties (in June);
+Make a full financial report of the past year and propose an annual budget for the following year for consideration by the executive committee at the last meeting of the membership year (the June meeting).

-Submit proper forms (990N) to the IRS to maintain non-profit status as a 501(c)(3) within three months of the end of each fiscal year.
+Submit proper forms (990N) to the IRS to maintain non-profit status as a 501(c)(3) within three months of the end of each fiscal year (July 1-June 30).

 Research and network for topics and speakers (3 or 4 per yr.);